 ➊ Long-press the comma character (,) on the keyboard, then select the gear icon that pops up.
-It will directly land you to the keyboard settings page.
-Alternatively, you can also head to phone ‘Settings’ ⇨ ‘Language & input’ and select the keyboard you’re using to open the same page.
+This will redirect you to your keyboard settings in your phone’s Settings app.
+You can also manually go to this page by accessing ‘Settings’ ⇨ ‘Language & input’ and select the keyboard you’re using to open the same page.

 ➋ In here, simply touch the ‘Text correction’ option.